yongler/Peggle-clone/README.md

         - When button is tapped and a place with no peg or block is tapped, nothing should happen.
     - Pegs
         - When long pressed, peg should be removed
-        - When dragged, peg should move to new location unless it collides with other pegs or it is not within game area, if so it should be removed
+        - When dragged, peg should move to new location unless it collides with other pegs or it is not within game area, if so it should stay at previous location.
+     - Game area
+         - When tapped or long pressed or dragged with no design buttons tapped beforehand and no pegs or blocks at the location, nothing should happen

 - Test storage
     - Level name field